Live After Five

-Performing straight ahead classic jazz, swing tunes, show tunes and other standards, Centerpiece Jazz plays all of your favorites.
-From Miles and Monk, Duke Ellington, Louis Armstrong and Ella to Antonio Carlos Jobim, Coltrane and Cole Porter.
+Centerpiece Jazz performs straight ahead classic jazz, swing tunes, show tunes and other standards including all of your favorites from Miles & Monk, Duke Ellington, Louis Armstrong & Ella to Antonio Carlos Jobim, Coltrane & Cole Porter.
 Visit their site.

 Tuxedo Junction is a six-piece band that does, well, just about any style of music you might be crazy about, covering the decades from the 1930s to contemporary hits!
 Visit their site.

 The French Broad Playboys are an Asheville-based swing band playing the classic country and western swing of such monumental American musical icons as Bob Wills, Hank Williams, George Jones, Buck Owens, and Lefty Frizzell.They also play original honky-tonk songs.

 This family-friendly band has soulful harmonies and an expression of music that ranges from Disco, Beach, Rock, Motown, Southern Rock, Country, and all in between.
 Visit their site.